sharovatov/sharovatov.github.io/e/2024-01-qa-knowledge.md

 In the previous article I postulated that the best way to verify the candidate's proficiency in doing a certain job is to actually let them perform that job, observe the process and check the results.

+However, some work types demand significant time.
+Imagine we want to hire a proper QA engineer and one of the types of work we want them to perform is to prepare the risk assessment strategy.
+Preparing risk assessment strategy involves many steps, each of them is quite significant.
+Even understanding the project scope and objectives along with identifying potential risks would likely take days if not weeks.

-However, some work types demand significant time, and increasing interview time to, say, 3 days, will considerably decrease the attractiveness of the position.
+Increasing interview time to a week will considerably decrease the attractiveness of the position.
 Candidates rarely choose companies with extremely lengthy interviews.

 This leads to choosing between two options:
-- invest in improving the EVP so that candidates will still desire to pass lengthy interviews
+1. invest in improving the EVP so that candidates will still desire to pass lengthy interviews
-- decreasing the quality and extensiveness of the verification process
+2. decreasing the quality and extensiveness of the verification process

-не всю работу можно успеть проверить на собесе
+Improving the EVP always sounds like a good plan, but not all companies allow EMs to influence the budgeting unfortunately.

 (тимлид? программист?)